PouPeuu/NastyBot/README.md

 1 common reply [EmojiReact]
 1 in 10 chance to select one of these

-2 uncommon reply [RudeMessage, NerdMessage]
+2 uncommon replies [RudeMessage, NerdMessage]
 1 in 50 chance to select one of these

-3 rare replies [FemboyFurryEdit, SpeechBubbleEdit, HitlerEdit]
+4 rare replies [FemboyFurryEdit, SpeechBubbleEdit, HitlerEdit, TrashEdit]
 1 in 100 chance to select one of these

 <h2>Contributors</h2>